org-tigris-jsapar/jsapar/README.md

 * Unburden the tremendous tasks of a developer dealing with fixed width and delimited data sources.

 ## Features
-* Support converting Java objects to or from any of the other supported input or output formats.
 * Support for type conversion while parsing and composing.
 * Uses a schema to express the source or target format.
 * Support for different type of lines where line type is determined by the value of defined "condition cells".